My Medellin Nightlife – Definitive Guide (UPDATED)

 I never go out on Sunday night.
-I run a business from home and I teach English, so Sunday nights are really mellow.
-I usually invite a friend over, cook and/or watch a movie.
+I run a business, so Sunday nights are really mellow.
+I usually invite a friend over, cook and/or watch a movie or basketball.
 Most Sundays I use to write blog posts.

 The dynamics in social settings here in Colombia have proven to be different than in the US.
 Typically people go out in groups here.

 As a bachelor in Medellin I love to go out with friends and meet women.
 This is not hard at all.
 The best nights to meet women in Medellin are always Thursday, Friday, and Saturday.

 I tend to go out in la Zona Rosa because this is where women typically go out in groups, without guys.
 They feel safer in those areas so logically there will be more single girls out.

 Even if there are guys in the group it is not uncommon for my friends and I to mingle with the girls and even say “what’s up?” to the guys.
 Colombians are generally friendly and guys do not mean mug as much as in Southern California.
 On the contrary, if you are a foreigner, many times locals will invite you over to the table for drinks and a great time.